 Great parks make great neighbourhoods!

 The concept of a group of individuals coming together to become the caretakers of their park is what defines an Adopt-a-Park group.
 Adopt-a-Park groups consist of volunteers from businesses, service groups, schools and neighbourhood associations.
 These groups help to maintain their park by undertaking litter clean-ups, planting and weeding gardens, and reporting vandalism and graffiti.
-Some groups hold community barbecues and events in their parks to encourage community engagement.
+Some groups who have their Food Handler Certification will hold community barbecues and events in their parks to encourage community engagement.
 Working with City staff, these volunteers help to improve park amenities and create clean and safe parks.

 Benefits of Parks and Green Spaces